-I’ve seen a number of lists of apps recommended for those lucky individuals who got a new iPhone or iPad from Santa, but CNET’s listing strikes me as being the most useful.
-They include a number of free apps that are my favorites and that I use every day.
+I’ve seen several lists of apps recommended for those lucky individuals who got a new iPhone or iPad from Santa, but CNET’s listing strikes me as being the most useful.
+They include several free apps that are my favourites and that I use every day.
 Let’s take a look at some of their recommended apps.

 Master your iPhone in one minute a day: